wtodom/anrproxy/README.md

 ## Image File Issues
-- Peak Efficiency is missing the initial 'p'. (incorrect in database)
+- 'peak-efficiency.jpg' is missing the initial 'p'. (listed as 'eak-efficiency.jpg')
 - jinteki.png is linked to 'Inti'.
 - All cards with quotes in their names probably need to have the actual double-quote
 - Power Tap is linked to 'Power Nap'.